 - Before the event: Share teasers of what to expect, and BTS photos and videos of event setup.

 - During the event: Livestream and record testimonials, speeches and demos.
-You could also assign a hashtag ahead of time to collect UGC and invite guests and their followers to discuss the event online.
+You could also assign a hashtag ahead of time to collect UGC and invite guests and their followings to discuss the event online.

 - After the event: Add post-event content to your website and other digital channels.
 If you provided a demo during the event, this can become a YouTube tutorial or Short.
 Use all post-event content to promote your next one – this shows new leads what they missed and gets them motivated to attend.